lukaselmer/rust-sinatra-heroku-experiment/README.md

-# Using Rust in Ruby, Deployed to Heroku with Sinatra
+# Using Rust in Ruby, Deployed to Heroku Using Sinatra

 ## Setup & Compilation